Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 18)what is body parser
 19) if we didn't use bodyparser.
 Json what will happen

-23) and related to get api

 2, is javascript backend or forntend ?
 3, what is Api ? full form nd use cases of it ?

 6,differences between == and === ?
 8, what is the purpose of json ?
-Get vs post
-various methods of api

 modules in nodejs promise how much will u rate you in nodejs Nodejs,require and import ,Http methods,oops,async and await,sorting algorithm,data structure ,stack,array,queque,linkedlist,operating system ,feature and function of operating system